 The Authority is a member and participant in the Unemployment Insurance Fund under the administration of the Mississippi Department of Finance and Administration, Office of Insurance.
 The entity is a self-insurance unemployment insurance fund organized under Mississippi Code Ann.
 1972 Section 71-5-355.
 Membership for state agencies is mandatory.
 The group is self-insured for all unemployment claims filed with the Mississippi Department of Employment Security by former State employees.
 The members of the group are jointly and severally liable for the obligations of the group.
 The possibility of additional liability exists, but that amount, if any, cannot be determined.

 NOTE 21: SUBSEQUENT EVENT

-The Authority has evaluated events occurring subsequent to year end through September 12, 2012, which is the date the statements were available to be issued.
-The following event, that is required to be recognized or disclosed, has been identified by the Authority for this time period:
+The Authority has evaluated events occurring subsequent to year end through September 23, 2013, which is the date the financial statements were available to be issued.
+The following was identified as a subsequent event: